ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

   $$\Pr_{(x,y)\sim\mu}(h_S(x)=y)\geq \frac12+\frac{\gamma}{4}-\alpha.$$
 </div>

-This result shows us there exists a classifier $h_S$ in the hypothesis class of all possible decision stumps that produces a non-trivial solution under the linear separability assumption.
+This result proves that there exists a classifier $h_S$ in the hypothesis class of all possible decision stumps that produces a non-trivial solution under the linear separability assumption.
 Using this theorem along with the result from